vtrpldn/digital-garden/src/posts/responsive-snakes-and-what-they-can-teach-you-about-css.md

 ---
-title: Responsive snakes and what they can teach you about CSS
+title: Responsive Snakes!
+And What They Can Teach You About CSS 🐍
 date: 2020-11-18
 tags:
   - css